eoinom/AllAboutErik/src/data/musical-journey/musical-friends/musical-friends.md

     text: >-
       Cass was a big, beautiful gal, sunny and funny with a wonderful voice.
 We met in the village when she was singing with the Big Three and I was playing banjo with my group.
-When I started trying to make records I recorded various cuts with all three.
-Cass, Zal, and Denny.
+When I started trying to make records I had recorded various cuts with Cass, Zal, and Denny Doherty.
 Cass was hilarious, with a special sense of humor.
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/v1571091737/Musical%20Journey/Musical%20Friends/Cass-Elliot-bed_fnnrqd.jpg